ietf-teep/architecture/draft-ietf-teep-architecture.md

 that need to be performed inside the TEE, such as decryption of private TA binaries or personalization data.

-### Examples of Application Delivery Mechanisms in Existing TEEs

 In order to better understand these cases, it is helpful to review actual implementations of TEEs and their application delivery mechanisms.

+### Example: Application Delivery Mechanisms in Intel SGX

 In Intel Software Guard Extensions (SGX), the Untrusted Application and TA are typically bundled into the same package (Case 2).
 The TA